hanbao04/FANE-FPGA-based-FP8-Approximate-Neural-Network-Engine/README.md

 # FANE-FPGA-based-FP8-Approximate-Neural-Network-Engine
 Repository for the paper: FANE: FPGA-based FP8 Approximate Neural Network Engine

-The code of HW array-level implementation will be released after the paper being accepted.
+sw includes the code for add-mul simulation and array error accumulation hw includes the MAC unit and design of the AddMul